 Although Aragorn might have known or suspected that Gandalf would supply Frodo with that line, making it a reasonable thing to drop into the conversation.

 In Body Parts by Michael Bates, the tip off is the way a girl says "difícil" just as the protagonist's friend used to before she went missing.
 What's it a tip off to?
 The fact that the girl was sewn together from body parts harvested from local kidnapped teens, including said friend, which (somehow) gives her an unconscious retention of their mannerisms.
-This is a bit different from the usual Something Only They Would Say, as the girl herself doesn't know the identities of her "donors".
+This is a bit different from usual, as the girl herself doesn't know the identities of her "donors".

 In The Stars My Destination by Alfred Bester, Saul Dagenham recognizes a disguised Gully Foyle when he uses a pseudonym that Dagenham had implanted in Foyle's mind back when he first attempted to interrogate him via hypnosis.